PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 Note that (as in other OpenSesame items) the stored data will only be written into a log file if a logger item is included after the plug-in.

-To preprocess, analyze, and visualize the mouse-tracking data, you can use the `mousetrap` R package developed by the authors.
+### Processing and analyzing the data

+The authors have developed several `R packages` (available on CRAN) that can be used for further processing the recorded data.

+The [readbulk R package](https://github.com/pascalkieslich/readbulk) provides the `read_opensesame` function for merging data from several participants (and for reading them into R as one large data frame).

-It contains, among other things, specific functions for merging OpenSesame data from multiple participants (`merge_opensesame` function), and for importing mouse-tracking data recorded using the `mousetrap_response` and `mousetrap_form` plug-ins (`mt_import_mousetrap` function).
+The [mousetrap R package](https://github.com/pascalkieslich/mousetrap) provides a number of functions for preprocessing, analyzing, and visualizing mouse-tracking data.
+It contains, among other things, a specific function (`mt_import_mousetrap`) for importing mouse-tracking data recorded using the mousetrap plug-ins in OpenSesame.

 ## Alternative uses for the plug-in